Cam Fowler

-Cameron Matthew Fowler (born December 5, 1991) is a Canadian-born American professional ice hockey defenseman for the St. Louis Blues of the National Hockey League (NHL).
+Cameron Matthew Fowler (born December 5, 1991) is a Canadian-born American professional ice hockey player who is a defenseman for the St. Louis Blues of the National Hockey League (NHL).
 He was selected 12th overall by the Anaheim Ducks in the 2010 NHL entry draft, for whom he played the first 15 seasons of his NHL career.

 A dual citizen, Fowler represents the United States internationally and won a gold medal as a member of the junior team at the 2010 World Junior Championships.
 He was a member of the Windsor Spitfires team that won the J. Ross Robertson Cup in 2009–10, as well as the 2010 Memorial Cup.

 Early life

 Fowler was born in Windsor, Ontario, the son of Perry and Bridget Fowler.
 Perry was a native of Newfoundland and Labrador and Bridget is a native of Michigan, making Cam a dual citizen.
 An employee of the Ford Motor Company, Perry moved his family to Farmington Hills, Michigan, before Cam's second birthday.
-His younger sisters, Peyton and Emily, were both born in the U.S. Fowler attended Farmington High School, where he played baseball in addition to ice hockey.
+His younger sisters were both born in the U.S. Fowler attended Farmington High School, where he played baseball in addition to ice hockey.
 He also played travel baseball for the South Farmington Blues and had great potential to be a Division One College pitcher.